cljorgensen/Practicle-free/README.md

 3. copy/paste installPracticle.sh and make the file executable
 4. run ./installPracticle.sh
 5. state path to the web folder you want to install to ex. /var/www/html/practicle
-6. follow instrunctions and answer mysql installation setup questions
-7. go to web files script folder (/var/www/html/practicle/scripts/)
-8. run ./setFilePermissions.sh
-9. install certifiate
+6. install certifiate for https
-10. add ssl configuration to the genereated apache config file
+7. add ssl configuration to the genereated apache config file
-11. go to website and run https://systemname.domain.dk/install.php file
+8. go to website and run https://systemname.domain.dk/install.php file
-12. now your practicle site should run successfully
+9. now your practicle site should run successfully and you can login with your provided credentials